 • Villagers perform actions around the village.

 They can activate buildings to perform their actions and they can also construct buildings and roads.
-Villagers move quickly in the village and can get to any tile in a single turn as long as there is a road that leads from their current tile to their destination.
+Villagers move quickly in the village and can get to any accessible tile in a single turn as long as there is a continuous road that leads there.
 Villagers are represented by meeples.
 You start with 1 Villager on the board, and you can have up to a total of 4 during the game.